whosmatt/uvmod/README.md

 ## **Comming soon**
-Offline universal firmware version patcher based on search and replace pattern to change and modificate with precission the functions of these patches direct on all firmware versions and upcomming versions files.
+Offline universal firmware version patcher based on search and replace pattern to change and modificate with precission the functions of these patches direct on all firmware versions and upcoming versions files.